PO201822/CodeMatesAngular/README.md

 mvn clean package
 ```
 ### Note
-After the running and deploying for both the front end and the back end parts of the web app application will run in the browser under http://localhost:4200/ url.
+After the running and deploying for both the front end and the back end, the web app application will run in the browser under http://localhost:4200/ url.

 ## Developers
 - tarapeti